eckinger/eckinger.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My website is best browsed on a computer.

 idk what to put. throwing balls in the air, balancing on wiggly bridges, fun computer hijinks, and anki